 Signs of a Happy Dog

 It doesn't take much to make your dog happy.
 Simply walking into the room is often enough for your sweet buddy to get excited.
-But there's happy, and there's absolutely, fur-standing-on-end, circle-spinning elated.
-And that's when you know you've gone above and beyond to really make your dog's day.
-Any of these sound familiar?
+But there's happy and there's absolutely, fur-standing-on-end, circle-spinning elated.
+That's when you know you've gone above and beyond to really make your dog's day.
+Any of these signs of a happy dog sound familiar?

 1. Your dog conks out early because she's had such a happy day.

 "Sleepy Freddie" by Pedro Paulo Boaventura via Flickr.
 License info.